S3 method for class 'formula'

 ...

 Additional arguments passed to lm().
-One such argument is dichotomy, which can be used to dichotomize a non-binary treatment variable in design.
+One such argument is dichotomy, which can be used to dichotomize a non-binary treatment variable in specification.
 See the Details section of the ett() or att() help pages for information on specifying this formula.

 absorb